Driisa/business_tracker/Company_reputation_tracker_v2.2_test/README.md

-Recent Mentions: View most recent mentions with sentiment highlighting Filtered Views: Filter mentions by sentiment and time period Sortable Table: Sort and filter the mentions table as needed Troubleshooting
+Recent Mentions: View most recent mentions with sentiment highlighting Filtered Views: Filter mentions by sentiment and time period Sortable Table: Sort and filter the mentions table as needed Date Range Selection: Filter data by custom date ranges Troubleshooting
-If you encounter issues installing the Hugging Face dependencies:
+If you encounter issues with the API connections:

+Verify your API keys are correctly set in the .env file Check the logs folder for detailed error information Ensure you have internet connectivity for API requests For minimal installation without BeautifulSoup and other optional dependencies:

+bash
-Try running python setup.py which will offer to install minimal dependencies Or manually install the minimal requirements: bash pip install dash dash-bootstrap-components plotly sqlalchemy requests python-dotenv pandas The application will automatically fall back to simpler sentiment analysis methods if advanced models are not available.
+pip install dash dash-bootstrap-components plotly sqlalchemy requests python-dotenv pandas The application will automatically fall back to simpler content extraction and analysis methods if advanced dependencies are not available.